Skip to main content

 1. From the Edit Report view, select the Edit pencil icon in the top right corner of the Map Widget to open the Map Widget modal.

 3. After defining your Dimension, select your desired Metric.
-The Metric represents what values are being shown on the map.
+The Metric represents the values shown on the map.
 Common metrics include Spend, Impressions, Visits, and Conversions, among others.
 You can view all available metrics from the Glossary of Reporting Metrics.

 4. Finally, you can use the Portaling option to instantly chart any data point or metric from a Data Widget onto your Map Widget.